contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/04_run-tests/02_automate-tests/01_test-reports-maven.md

 The following examples will focus on the configuration block which can be found in the previous example.

-### Use a specific context
+### Use a specific environment

-In Restlet Client, a consistent set of variables is called a "context".
-The user is able to setup several contexts (for example, one for the production environment, one for the local environment, etc).
-If this functionality was used to build the scenario then it is possible to indicate to the `maven-plugin` which context should be used.
+In Restlet Client, a consistent set of variables is called an "environment".
+The user is able to setup several environments (for example, one for the production environment, one for the local environment, etc).
+If this functionality was used to build the scenario then it is possible to indicate to the `maven-plugin` which environment should be used.

-For instance if a scenario is based on the `localhost` context then the following configuration block would be used:
+For instance if a scenario is based on the `localhost` environment then the following configuration block would be used:

 <pre class="language-markup"><code class="language-markup">&lt;configuration&gt;
   &lt;file&gt;${project.basedir}/test.json&lt;/file&gt;
-  &lt;context&gt;localhost&lt;/context&gt;
+  &lt;selectedEnvironment&gt;localhost&lt;/selectedEnvironment&gt;
 &lt;/configuration&gt;
 </code>
 </pre>

-### Override context variables
+### Override environment variables

-The user can also override a context variable.
+The user can also override an environment variable.

-Let's imagine that the API `port` is not the same on the test environment as on the development environment, then it is possible to override the context `port` variable to provide the right value: `13337`.
+Let's imagine that the API `port` is not the same on the test environment as on the development environment, then it is possible to override the environment `port` variable to provide the right value: `13337`.

 This is done by using the following configuration:

 <pre class="language-markup"><code class="language-markup">&lt;configuration&gt;
   &lt;file&gt;${project.basedir}/test.json&lt;/file&gt;
-  &lt;context&gt;localhost&lt;/context&gt;
+  &lt;selectedEnvironment&gt;localhost&lt;/selectedEnvironment&gt;
   &lt;variables&gt;
     &lt;property&gt;
       &lt;name&gt;port&lt;/name&gt;